 In his anecdote, he shares the story of his personalized experience with a representative named Dan, who, after being the unwitting recipient of Robert's frustration over a missed engineer appointment, encouraged Robert to reach out to him directly in the event of any future issues.

-It's amazing what a personal touch like this can do, especially when it comes to consoling customers that have had a poor experience with the company.
+It's amazing what a personal touch like this can do, especially when it comes to consoling customers who have had a poor experience with the company.

 Virgin leads the way in many aspects of omni-channel marketing, but this account seems to best describe the types of things that can happen when all channels and employees work together seamlessly.

-Bank of America takes their omni-channel development seriously.
-As one of the biggest brands in their industry, they're setting the standard for a dynamic experience, which -- as of today -- allows for everything from check depositing to appointment scheduling to be handled by the company's mobile and desktop apps.
+Bank of America takes its omni-channel development seriously.
+As one of the biggest brands in their industry, they're setting the standard for a dynamic experience, which — as of today — allows for everything from check depositing to appointment scheduling to be handled by the company's mobile and desktop apps.

-Oasis is a U.K. fashion retailer that's fusing their ecommerce site, mobile app, and brick-and-mortar stores into a simple shopping experience.
+Oasis is a U.K. fashion retailer that's fusing its ecommerce site, mobile app, and brick-and-mortar stores into a simple shopping experience.